DataTransmission/car-market/README.md

 You will get a `token` and `user_id` of your account once you have signed in.
 The token will be needed for the rest of the API calls.

+You will need to put "Token `token`" as `Authorization` field in the header of your other calls.
+Please make sure that you wrap your API calls with secure connections, a.k.a using `https`.

 ### Vehicle Index
 `GET /api/v1/vehicles`